rafaeltuelho/rafaeltuelho/about-me.md

 Middleware software.

-For the last 20 years, I've worked primarily with Enterprise Java- based solutions built and deployed to Large government and Corporate commercial organizations.
+For the last 20 years, I've worked primarily with Enterprise Java- based solutions built and deployed to Large Government and Corporate commercial organizations.
 During this journey, I've worked in different roles, from application design and programming using the Enterprise Java ecosystem to system administration, deploying